tianhaishun/SoftwareTestingMasterclass/README.md

 Major update to the "Basics of Software Testing" module:

 - Added detailed content for each of the five sub-courses: "What is Software Testing?", "Importance of Software Testing", "Types of Software Testing", "Software Testing Life Cycle", and "Common Software Testing Techniques".
 - Each sub-course now includes an example and an exercise to help learners better understand the content and practice their learning.
 - Added internal links in the "Table of Contents" section for easier navigation.

+---
+---

+## Update Log

+### Update 2 - 8-3-2023

+Major update to the "Test Design Techniques" module:

+- Added detailed content for each of the five sub-courses: "Black-Box Testing Techniques", "White-Box Testing Techniques", "Grey-Box Testing Techniques", "Static vs Dynamic Testing", and "Manual vs Automated Testing".
+- Each sub-course now includes an example and an exercise to help learners better understand the content and practice their learning.
+- Added internal links in the "Table of Contents" section for easier navigation.